 Just two days after the British Airways announcement, the ICO proved that fines of this magnitude would continue under the GDPR’s new regime by issuing a £99 million ($123 million) fine to hotel giant Marriott for a data breach that exposed the personal information of up to 383 million guests.

 Marriott revealed last year that the central reservation database of Starwood hotel group (which it had acquired in 2016) had been hacked, exposing sensitive guest data including five million unencrypted passport numbers and eight million credit card records.
-The breach dated back to 2014 but was not discovered until November 2018 and is believed to have affected about 30 million residents of the European Union.
+The breach dated back to 2014 but authorities only discovered it in November 2018.

-In a statement, Information Commissioner Elizabeth Denham reiterated the new responsibilities and standards that must be met by organizations under the GDPR:
+In a statement, Information Commissioner Elizabeth Denham addressed the new standards that must be met by organizations under the GDPR:

-Like British Airways, Marriott will have the opportunity to appeal these findings and the proposed penalty – once again a record-breaking amount issued under the GDPR’s new legislation.
+Like British Airways, Marriott will have the chance to appeal these findings and the proposed penalty – once again a record-breaking amount issued under the GDPR’s new legislation.

 Finally feeling GDPR’s impact

-Worried about your data security capabilities under this new regime?
+Worried about your data security under this new regime?
 Corrata is GDPR-compliant by design.
-We provide robust, comprehensive mobile device protection and control that minimizes data collection and operates on-device only to ensure that users stay safe and secure from cyber threats, excessive costs, and GDPR concerns.
 To find out more, visit corrata.com or email email@example.com.